CENTERING PRAYER SERVICE

 The service begins with 20 minutes of Centering Prayer, followed by the liturgical Scripture readings for the day, a brief homily and celebration of the Eucharist.

-Note: The Wednesday worship service is currently open for limited in-person attendance.
-Online sign-up in advance is required.
-Seating capacity is limited in order to allow for social distancing.
+Note: The Wednesday worship service is currently closed to in-person attendance due to Stage 4 COVID.
+Online sign-up will resume when Austin returns to Stage 3.
+Advance sign-up will be required and seating capacity will be limited in order to allow for social distancing.

 MINISTER’S BOOK STUDY: The Real Christ

 Join Peter for a time of reading, commenting and conversation on Bernadette Roberts’ masterpiece, The Real Christ.
 All who wish to deepen their understanding of mystical theology and Bernadette’s spiritual wisdom are welcome.

 THE JOURNEY SCHOOL

 This ongoing class explores the ideas and practices of the Work of Inner Christianity integrated with wisdom from the contemplative Christian tradition.
 Classes are centered on the weekly Journey School email.

 Deepen your understanding of the richness of the mystical Christian dimension and discover how each generation’s mystics, contemplatives and spiritual fathers and mothers have shaped the wealth of our Christian spiritual heritage and how they can inspire our continued devotion and practice today.

 Exploring the Bible through the lenses of the Work of Inner Christianity and the wisdom of the contemplative dimension.
 We ponder the upcoming weekly liturgical and lectionary readings, and from time to time, explore other key selections from the Bible, in the manner of Maurice Nicoll’s The New Man.
 No prerequisites or prior biblical knowledge required – just a willingness to listen, share, learn and grow.

 End the day and the week with a short, monastic prayer experience.